Bruniquel Cave: The constructions

-The artificial ring structures made of broken stalagmites have been dated by uranium series dating as 176.5 (±2.1) thousand years old, with 2σ uncertainties (95.5% probability).
+The artificial ring structures made of broken stalagmites now have been dated by uranium series dating as 176.5 (±2.1) thousand years old, with 2σ uncertainties (95.5% probability).
 There are two annular structures, one 6.7 by 4.5 metres (ellipse major/minor axes), and the other 2.2 by 2.1 metres (ellipse major/minor axes), composed of one to four aligned layers of stalagmites, with some small pieces placed inside the layers to support them.
 Some stalagmites were placed vertically against the rings, possibly as reinforcement.
-There are also four stacks of stalagmites between 0.55 and 2.60 metres in diameter, two of which were inside the large ring and two outside it.
-Around 400 stalagmite pieces (called "speleofacts" by the researchers) were used, with a total length of 112.4 metres and weight of around 2.2 tons.
+There are also four stacks of stalagmites measuring between 0.55 and 2.60 metres in diameter, two of which were inside the large ring and two outside it.
+Approximately 400 stalagmite pieces (called "speleofacts" by the researchers) were used in the construction of the structure, with a total length of 112.4 metres and weight of approximately 2.2 tons.

-Very few of the stalagmites are whole, with half being from the middle, excluding the root and tip.
+Very few of the stalagmites are whole, with half being from the middle of a broken off portion, trimmed to exclude the root and tip.
 All six structures show signs of fire, with 57 reddened and 66 blackened pieces.
+The stalagmite pieces are well calibrated, with an average length of 34.4 cm for the large ring and 29.5 cm for a small one, which in the view of Jaubert and colleagues strongly suggests intentional construction.
 Burnt organic material was also found, including a 6.7 cm bone from a bear or large herbivore.
-The stalagmite pieces are well calibrated, with an average length of 34.4 cm for the large ring and 29.5 cm for the small one, which in the view of Jaubert and colleagues strongly suggests intentional construction.
-No other evidence has been found of human activity.
+As of 2023, no other evidence of human activity has yet to be found during the archaeological research that continues in the cave.

 Interpretation

 The constructions were made during the cold MIS6 period, but calcite flows on the surface of the main ring are similar in age to the structures, showing that in spite of the generally glacial conditions, the climate was then warm and humid enough to allow calcite deposition.
 The researchers suggest that the constructions may date to a warm phase in the cold period.
-However, Chris Stringer suggests that the cave may have provided a temporary refuge from the arctic conditions, and evidence of occupation may be found under unexcavated sediments or later calcitic encrustations.
+Chris Stringer suggests that the cave may have provided a temporary refuge from arctic conditions, however, and evidence of occupation may be found under unexcavated sediments or later calcitic encrustations.

 Deep karst is a difficult environment, and before the discovery of Bruniquel, Neanderthal constructions in caves beyond the distance exposed to daylight, and thus requiring artificial lighting, were completely unknown.
 Even in caves visited by modern humans during the Upper Paleolithic, there are no proven cases of constructions.
 Stringer observes that: "this discovery provides clear evidence that Neanderthals had fully human capabilities in the planning and the construction of 'stone' structures".
-It is not known whether the structures were built as part of a ritual or had a symbolic function, but in the view of Jaubert and his colleagues:
+It is not known whether the structures were built as part of a ritual or had a symbolic function.

+In the view of Jaubert and his colleagues: